 ENLUIS MONTES OLIVAR

-Dynamic Venezuelan conductor, Enluis Montes Olivar has embarked on a remarkable career at the young age of 26 and is already working with many great artists from around the world.
-1st Prize Winner and Orchestra Prize Winner of the 2nd International Conducting Competition of University of Almeria, Enluis has made debuts with the San Francisco Symphony, New West Symphony, and has held the position of Dudamel Fellow with the Los Angeles Philharmonic for two seasons.
-While there, he led the orchestra in multiple performances at both Walt Disney Concert Hall and the Hollywood Bowl.
-Of his leadership with the LA Philharmonic, music critic Tony Frankel said that “the Hollywood Bowl saw Venezuelan conductor (and Gustavo Dudamel fellow) Enluis Montes Olivar in virtuosic splendor” and that the concert was “a master class in musicianship.”
+Dynamic 27-year-old Venezuelan conductor Enluis Montes Olivar is receiving glowing reviews from around the world.
+The actual Associate Conductor of the Simon Bolivar Chamber Orchestra, Assistant Conductor of the Schwob Philharmonic and Music and Artistic Director of The Blue Morpho Orchestra recently won The Glenn Gould Protégé Prize 2024 edition and the 1st Prize and the Orchestra Prize of the 2nd International Conducting Competition of University of Almeria in 2022.
+He also made debuts with the San Francisco Symphony, San Diego Symphony and the New West Symphony.
+Previously he served as a Dudamel Fellow with the Los Angeles Philharmonic for two seasons where he led the orchestra in multiple performances at both Walt Disney Concert Hall and the Hollywood Bowl.
+Of his leadership with the LA Philharmonic, music critic Tony Frankel said that the Hollywood Bowl saw Venezuelan conductor (and Gustavo Dudamel fellow) Enluis Montes Olivar in “virtuosic splendor” and that the concert was “a master class in musicianship.”

-Enluis hails from a rich conducting tradition through his extensive training with the El Sistema in Venezuela.
-His podium debut came at age 11 with the Orchestra and Choir of his native Guanare.
-From there, he led many orchestras including the Simon Bolivar Symphony Orchestra, Juan Jose Landaeta Symphony, Caracas Symphony Orchestra, Simon Bolivar National Choir and more.
-Based on his excellent work, Enluis was selected to lead a posthumous tribute to Maestro José Antonio Abreu that involved members of the entire El Sistema family.
+Enluis received a diploma in orchestral conducting from the Simon Bolivar Conservatory of Music and with the El Sistema program he has led numerous performances with orchestras including the Simon Bolivar Symphony Orchestra, Juan Jose Landaeta Symphony, Caracas Symphony Orchestra, Simon Bolivar National Choir and others.
+As a result of this work, he was selected to lead a posthumous tribute to Maestro José Antonio Abreu that involved members of the entire El Sistema family.
 He also conducted an orchestra and chorus comprised of 12,000 musicians in a subsequent concert, which in turn set the Guinness World Record for the largest orchestra in the world.

 Enluis Montes Olivar conducting the El Sistema Largest World's Orchestra.
 Guinness World Record.